 The National Council for State Authorization Reciprocity Agreements (NC-SARA) oversees SARA.
-Forty-eight states (all except California and Massachusetts*) currently participate in NC-SARA.
+Forty-nine states (all except California) currently participate in NC-SARA.
 NC-SARA operates under the authority of four regional education compacts: the Midwestern Higher Education Compact, the New England Board of Higher Education, the Southern Regional Board and the Western Interstate Commission for Higher Education.
 North Carolina is one of 16 states in the Southern Regional Board compact.

 NC State University was approved in October 2016 by SARA-North Carolina to participate in NC-SARA.

-Though California and Massachusetts are not members of SARA, NC State University is able to offer online education in these states, either by means of authorization or exemption from authorization.
+Though California is not a member of SARA, NC State University is able to offer online education in California by means of exemption from authorization.